What is Employment?

 Unpaid Internships and Volunteer Positions

-Students may work as volunteers or unpaid interns without additional authorization, where this practice does not violate U.S. labor law.
+Unpaid internships or volunteer positions which are not recreational or avocational in nature (i.e. unpaid or volunteer opportunities which may be directly related to a student's area of study) would require work authorization.
+Recreation or avocational volunteer opportunities (unrelated to one's studies or professional pursuits) may not require authorization, and should be allowed where this practice does not violate U.S. labor law.
 Refusing or delaying payment to make a position "unpaid" is considered a violation of your F-1 or J-1 student status.

 Unpaid internships are a very specific type of opportunity in labor law that is of benefit to the intern and not necessarily the company.
 With bona fide unpaid internships, no one would get paid—international or domestic, it is advertised as unpaid, the position is usually called ‘unpaid intern’, you are not refusing or delaying payment to make it ‘unpaid’ etc), and it does not violate any labor laws.

-As it is not considered ‘employment’ you do not need work authorization for it.
-It is recommended that you keep thorough documentation, such as a copy of the original position posting and/or a letter from the organization, showing that the position is a true unpaid internship or volunteer opportunity.
+With every position (paid or unpaid, vocational or avocational), it is recommended that you keep thorough documentation, such as a copy of the original position posting and/or a letter from the organization, showing that the position is a true unpaid internship or volunteer opportunity.

 If you are changing anything about the opportunity to “make” it an unpaid internship, or if you will eventually get paid for doing the same job, then it is most likely not a bona fide unpaid internship and you would need approved work authorization to do it.